oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 **Step 4:**
-<br>Select the workflow as **Export Resources from OCI**(Non-Greenfield Workflow).
+<br>Select the workflow as **Export Existing Resources from OCI (Non-Greenfield Workflow)**.
 Choose single or multiple MainOptions as required and then corresponding SubOptions.
 <br>Below screenshot shows export of Network and Compute.

 <img width="554" alt="Screenshot 2024-01-17 at 7 11 42 PM" src="../images/setupocimenu_export_jenkins.jpg"><br>